Jeremy’s life is changing. It leaves him with a question: Are all of these changes good?

 Then there were the triplets who almost certainly would want to come along.
 It would take two SUVs to drive ten kids to go to most of the places on the things-to-do list he was making for José.

-Jeremy thought about what he needed to do….
+Jeremy thought about what else he needed to do….
 Oh, yeah, he had to go online and look at Armando’s websites.
 He located the link for the Gonzalves corporate website and started going through the links to the individual restaurant websites.
 He immediately saw a number of user interface problems.
 Each restaurant chain had their own look and feel.
 There was apparently one site used to make reservations for every restaurant.
 It seemed jarring to be in a colorful website for a chain, then be dumped into a dull and boring reservation page that didn’t look like it had anything to do with that chain.
 That should be easy enough to fix.
 Once it was fixed everything would fit together better.
 Another problem was that, other than on the reservation page, there wasn’t anything to indicate that each chain was owned by the Gonzalves Corporation.
 There should be some standard way, maybe at the top of every page, that provided that connection to the parent company.
 Again, that should be easy enough to fix.
-Also, almost all of the chain websites were Spanish-only, which could keep tourists from finding out about the company’s restaurants.
+Also, almost all of the chain websites were Spanish-only, which could keep tourists who only spoke English from finding out about the company’s restaurants.
 The parent company site allowed visitors to select either Spanish or English.
 That would be more complicated to implement for every chain, but seemed like a good idea that could increase their business.

 After about an hour Jeremy had seen enough of the websites and had two pages of notes.
 He was ready to talk to Armando Monday evening.
 He recalled that when he got home from school Monday afternoon he wanted to phone State Farm about the cleanup of the rug and paying the window repair bill.
 He also wanted to go online and see if the bank knew about the $5,000 deposit yet.
 He made a note on a pad by the house phone to remind him to do those two things.